jeanbarbier/jeanbarbier/index.md

 A conference I particularly enjoy to organize for the third time this year (together with an amazing team of friends) is [Youth in High-Dimensions](http://indico.ictp.it/event/9596/overview).
 It showcases excellent young researchers working on High-dimensional Statistics in a broad sense.

+For **prospective students** who would like to do a PhD under my supervision, check the [openings](https://pica.cineca.it/sissa/phd-datascience-01-2022/) in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science).

 Few quotes I find particularly relevant:

 > If you can't explain it simply, you don't understand it well enough. -- Albert Einstein